Popcorn Ceiling Removal Costs

 - Retexture it: If you’re restoring a home and want to return it to something like its original appearance, then applying a new texture is an option.
 Or, you might apply a skim coat to fill in texturing known as knock-down texturing to create a smooth ceiling.
 Either are labor-intensive.
 While it can be a DIY project, it takes experience to give new texturing the desired look and uniformity.

 - Cover it with drywall: Lightweight ceiling gypsum board is used to cover the ceiling.
 Joints are taped and mudded before the ceiling is primed and painted.
-This is a material-intensive approach, but in some situations with an old wavy ceiling for instance, the preferred way.
+This is a material-intensive approach, but in some situations with an old wavy ceiling for instance, the preferred way is to just install a drywall ceiling over the old popcorn.

 Lead and Asbestos Warning: If your home was built before 1978 when lead paint was banned, the ceiling likely contains lead.
 Asbestos was used in paint and ceiling treatments too.
 DO NOT scrape the ceiling.
 Either cover it with fresh drywall or have it cut out and removed by a lead/asbestos contractor.
 Cost will be $3 to $6 per square foot if it is drywall, but $8-$12 if it is plaster.
 These are extra costs and not factored into the low/average/high costs listed here.